 Unique Features: Prescription Coverage

-AKC covers the cost of veterinary prescribed medications for covered conditions.
-While this is becoming more common among pet insurers, not everyone is doing it, making this a nice addition to AKC’s policies.
+AKC covers the cost of veterinary prescribed medications for covered conditions, making this a nice addition to AKC’s policies.
 Coverage is based on your deductible, annual limit, and reimbursement level.

 Unique Features: Alternative & Holistic Care Coverage

-AKC offers an alternative, holistic, and behavioral care coverage called AlternativePlus for all CompanionCare policyholders.
+AKC offers alternative, holistic, and behavioral care coverage with some plans depending on your state.
 Covered behavioral issues include anxiety or compulsive behavior, like excessive licking, pulling at fur, or destructive behavior, and covers the following services:

 - Herbal therapy